 Another way to group items together is by using baskets.
 This can be an attractive and practical way to organise sauces and condiments, pasta and grain packets, as well as party and picnic supplies.
 Move open items into clear, glass storage containers wherever possible (especially staples like sugar, pasta and flour – airtight storage will help prevent any nasties like pantry moths).
 Ensure these are labelled – this makes everyday use so much easier and creates a simple, calm and well-ordered look.

-It’s important snacks are easily accessible – especially for children.
+It’s important to note that snacks are easily accessible – especially for children.
 Keep designated snacks in bowls or baskets so everyone can easily grab something on the way to school or work.

 Step 4: Simplicity is key